AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 If you meet the prerequisites, you might want to perform some preflight checks on the data in the event dataset before you enable identity stitching:

-* f you are going to use XDM schema fields for persistent ID /person ID, ensure that identities are marked properly in the schema for the event dataset.
+* If you are going to use XDM schema fields for persistent ID or person ID, ensure that identities are marked properly in the schema for the event dataset.
 [See Identity namespace overview](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces).
 * Verify identity coverage for both persistent ID and person ID:

   * **Persistent ID**